-Finish Cylinder: When the glider enters the cylinder area.
+Finish line: When the glider crosses the finish line.

-Finish Line: When the glider crosses the finish line.
+Finish cylinder: When the glider enters the cylinder area.

 Automatic advancement is triggered whenever a condition is met.
 To start an AAT, mixed task, or Racing task the start has to be armed before.